Carlos Martínez (pitcher, born 1991)

-Early life, name and visa issues
+Early life, name, and visa issues

 Carlos Martínez was born in Puerto Plata, Dominican Republic, in a rural zone called Colinas del Sur, where official record-keeping is sometimes poor.
 Following the death of his mother when he was quite young, Martínez was adopted by an uncle with the last name Matias.
 The young Martínez originally had plans to become a priest but changed his mind soon after starting to catch the attention of major league scouts.
 Raised with his uncle's last name, some confusion eventually ensued when he attempted to secure a work visa to pitch in the United States.

 When the Boston Red Sox first discovered Martínez, he was a 17-year-old who threw about 90 mph, topping out at 92 mph, with a loose delivery and athletic frame and also sported a quality breaking pitch and changeup.
 Projections were made that his body would fill out, and thus, increase the velocity and movement of his pitches, including a fastball up to 95 mph.
 The team considered him comparable to first-round talent available in the Major League Baseball draft.
 Thus, the Red Sox moved to sign him while he was still relatively unknown, in part to get him for the lowest price possible.
 He signed for $140,000; however, a routine background check by Major League Baseball (MLB) officials raised several questions about the veracity of both his name and his date of birth.
-As a result, the Red Sox deal was voided, and, in March 2009, MLB suspended Martínez for a period of one year.
+As a result, the Red Sox deal was voided, and, in March 2009, MLB suspended Martínez for one year.

-In spite of well-known endemic problems documenting the true identity of prospects from the Dominican Republic, Craig Shipley, the Red Sox executive in charge of international signing, remained adamant that the Red Sox no longer pursue Martínez.
+Craig Shipley, the Red Sox executive in charge of international signing, remained adamant that the Red Sox no longer pursue Martínez.
 While the visa issues became more public, other teams scouted him and quietly lined up to bid for his services.
-The pitcher started to fulfill the projections the Red Sox had for him, such as throwing a fastball about 95 mph and a power curveball.
-In time, Martínez' name and date of birth discrepancies were not considered to be significant issues.
+Martínez started to live up to the Red Sox's projections, such as throwing a fastball about 95 mph as well as a power curveball.
+In time, Martínez's name and date of birth discrepancies were not considered to be significant issues.